RocFang/nginx-rtmp-module-wiki-ZH/Installing-on-Ubuntu-using-PPAs.md

 Edit the rules and at then end of the add-modules configuration string add `--add-module=/usr/src/nginx/nginx-rtmp-module \`

+If installing for the first time build nginx dependancies.
+`sudo apt-get build-dep nginx`

 `dpkg-buildpackage -b`

 (wait for a while while it builds... a really long while... like you might want to go grab a meal)